vdjuketic/TDDKatas/README.md

 # TDDKatas
-A collection of TDD katas completed in java.
+A collection of TDD katas completed in java using JUnit5 and Mockito frameworks.

 Katas completed so far:
 * String Calculator